Zanne-Lab/allanlab/_pages/home.md

 permalink: /
 ---

-Our research group focuses on ecological, evolutionary, and biogeographic determinants of species distributions.
-We do this by measuring physiological, morphological, and anatomical functional traits across many species.
-We are located at the [Department of Biology at the University of Miami](https://biology.as.miami.edu/) in Coral Gables, FL.
+Our research group focuses on interactions among plants, microbes and insects, and how they affect carbon cycling and global change under current and future projected climates.
+To explore at these questions, we also study ecological, evolutionary, and biogeographic determinants of species distributions by measuring physiological, morphological, and anatomical functional traits.
+We explore ecosystem-level consequences of differences in species and trait distributions, for instance, traits of plants, microbes and insects that most affect rates and forms of C release with feedbacks to the earth system.
+We are located at the [Department of Biology at the University of Miami](https://biology.as.miami.edu/) in Coral Gables, FL, with continuing members at George Washington University based in Washington, DC.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->